raspberrypilearning/using-pip-on-raspberry-pi/en/step_5.md

 ### Other pip commands

-There is comprehensive [documentation for pip](https://pip.pypa.io) at [pip.pypa.io](https://pip.pypa.io), but here are a few useful commands:
+There is comprehensive documentation for pip at [pip.pypa.io](https://pip.pypa.io) — here are a few useful commands:

-Upgrade an already installed module.
++ Upgrade an already installed module:

 ```bash
 sudo pip3 install --upgrade name_of_module
 ```

-Uninstall a module.
++ Uninstall a module:

 ```bash
 sudo pip3 uninstall name_of_module
 ```

-List installed modules.
++ List all installed modules:

 ```bash
 sudo pip3 list